paritytech/cumulus/README.md

 A Polkadot [collator](https://wiki.polkadot.network/docs/en/learn-collator) for the parachain is implemented by the `polkadot-parachain` binary (previously called `polkadot-collator`).

-### Relaychain Interaction
+### Relay Chain Interaction
-To operate a parachain node, a connection to the corresponding relaychain is necessary.
+To operate a parachain node, a connection to the corresponding relay chain is necessary.
 This can be achieved in one of two ways:
-1. Run a full relaychain node within the parachain node (default)
+1. Run a full relay chain node within the parachain node (default)
-2. Connect to an external relaychain node via WebSocket RPC
+2. Connect to an external relay chain node via WebSocket RPC

-#### In-process Relaychain Node
+#### In-process Relay Chain Node
-If an external relaychain node is not specified (default behavior), then a full relaychain node is spawned within the same process.
+If an external relay chain node is not specified (default behavior), then a full relay chain node is spawned within the same process.

-This node has all of the typical components of a regular Polkadot node and will have to fully sync with the relaychain to work.
+This node has all of the typical components of a regular Polkadot node and will have to fully sync with the relay chain to work.

 ##### Example command
 ```shell=